-In terms of a judgment in the South African Court of Appeal delivered in 2004, an agreement in terms of which a person provides a litigant with funds to prosecute an action in return for a share of the proceeds of the action was not contrary to public policy or void.
+An agreement in terms of which a person provides a litigant with funds to prosecute an action in return for a share of the proceeds of the action is not considered to be contrary to public policy or void.
 Third party funding is therefore permitted.
 Funding may be provided by way of any legitimate means.
 In the Silicosis case, the funder for the class action was not a cited party to the application for certification as a class.
-One of the gold mine defendants brought an application to seek an order that the funder be brought in as a party so as to allow the gold mines to ask for an order for legal costs against the funder in the event of the class actions not being successful.
-The court found that the funder was not in control of the litigation and the financial benefit was insufficient to justify a joinder of the funder to become a party to the action.
+One of the gold mine defendants brought an application to seek an order that the funder be joined as a party so as to allow the gold mines to ask for an order for legal costs against the funder in the event of the class action not being successful.
+The court found that the funder was not in control of the litigation and the financial benefit was insufficient to justify a joinder of the funder as a party to the action.